I’m 34 And I Still Don’t Have A Clue What I’m Doing

 What’s next for us

 Slowly we’ve been coming to the realization that a ‘normal life’ isn’t for us.
-Neither of us are remotely interested in the conventional life that society thinks we should be leading – get a mortgage, get a 9-5 career etc. Perhaps Ireland isn’t really for us – I’ve realized since moving back that many people here are stuck in the rat race and living for the weekends.
+Neither of us is remotely interested in the conventional life that society thinks we should be leading – get a mortgage, get a 9-5 career, etc. Perhaps Ireland isn’t really for us – I’ve realized since moving back that many people here are stuck in the rat race and living for the weekends.
 Rushing to the nearest beach with a million other people when we’re treated to a rare sunny Saturday or Sunday.

-I heard on a TV show the other day that most of us are living in the ‘cage of a mundane life’ and honestly that scares the shite out of me.
+I heard on a TV show the other day that most of us are living in the ‘cage of a mundane life’, and honestly, that scares the shite out of me.
 It’s not for me, it’s not for us, it’s not what I want for my daughter.

 The world is different now to how we grew up and I know our daughter will never know life pre-Covid.
 So, we’re going to create a new way of life for her.